 The sandwich selection varies depending on what is available from the market vendors.
 I also use Coop Sauce's Poblano Mustard; raspberry jam as well as fresh Pecans from Three Sisters, just to name a few.

 I attempted to trademark Gayle's Best Ever Grilled Cheese and discovered there is already a Gayle's trademarked business.
-In April 2018, we changed our name to Gayle V's Best Ever Grilled Cheese, which is now trademarked.
+In April 2018, we changed our name to Gayle V's Best Ever Grilled Cheese, which is now trademarked with my logo.